Home

 Notre-Dame-du-Rosaire

-Quarry workers, construction workers and retailers used to form most of its population.
+Quarry workers, construction workers and retailers used to form most of the population.
 The suburb-countryside aspect of the area attracted Montrealers who wished to leave the city.

 As times went by, the Villeray part of the borough became a residential neighborhood densely populated with blue collar workers.
 The territory is equipped with a multitude of small commercial establishments, enriched with an uncommon cultural diversity and protected by a dynamic community life.

-Nowadays, streets like Jean Talon and Faillon enable the discovery of Lebanon, Syria and the Arab world.
+Nowadays, streets like Jean-Talon and Faillon enable the discovery of Lebanon, Syria and of the Arab world.
 Villeray Street opens a window on Latin America.
 The neighborhood also offers various Haitian and Vietnamese retail stores as well as professional services like dentists.

 Italian People Culture